Mocking Functions 🔗

 Calling Through to the Original Function 🔗

-When a function is mocked all calls to the original function will be redirected to the mock.
-The mock may be implemented as a fake or stub, but regardless the original function will never be invoked.
+When a function is mocked, all calls to the original function will be redirected to the mock.
+The mock may be implemented as a fake or stub, but regardless the original function is never invoked.

 Sometimes you do need to call the original function without unregistering the mock with RESTORE or suppressing all mocks with SUSPEND_MOCKS.
-In these cases Audition provides the macros CALL and CALL_GET to invoke the original function.
-The CALL macro allows you to invoke the original function and discard any return value it may have.
-The CALL_GET macro allows you to invoke the original function and save its return value to a variable.
+For these situations, Audition provides the macros CALL and CALL_GET to invoke the original function.
+The CALL macro lets you invoke the original function and discard any return value it may have.
+The CALL_GET macro lets you invoke the original function and store its return value in a variable.

-The following code example invokes both CALL_GET to invoke the original sum function.
+The following example uses CALL_GET to invoke the original sum function.

 int sum(int x, int y) {